Blockchain 3.0 & The Future of the Decentralized Internet

 Scalability is probably the most prominent issue facing blockchain systems today.
 Bitcoin is currently limited to its on-chain transaction throughput of roughly 7 transactions per second (compared to Visa’s ~24,000 TPS), while Ethereum is facing problems in its distributed computing network, creating prohibitively high gas fees and slow transaction confirmation times.
-There are solutions to these issues that have been in the works for quite some time now, but for now, these issues are limiting mainstream adoption of the technology.
+There are solutions to these issues that have been in the works for quite some time now, but these issues are limiting mainstream adoption of the technology.

-Interoperability is in its nascent stages still, and can be compared to the early days of the Internet, where interoperability and communication between networks were growing, but still restricted.
+Interoperability is in its nascent stages still and can be compared to the early days of the Internet, where interoperability and communication between networks were growing but still restricted.
 Right now, it is difficult for disparate blockchains to communicate with each other.
 Standardizing formats for communication between different protocols will be an important step in helping to improve scalability as well.